Bobby Darwyn Strickland Profile Photo

-Bobby was drafted into the Army in1968 and after initial training he was sent directly to Vietnam.
-He was attached to the 82nd Airborne as a platoon leader and served bravely in Vietnam for 110 ten days and received many medals, including 3 Purple Hearts.
-He carried a heavy burden of protecting the new troops after an ambush that 10 were wounded and two were KIA.
-He was honorable discharged December 1, 1969, two days before his 21st birthday.
+Bobby was drafted by the Army in 1968 and after initial training was sent directly to Vietnam.
+He was attached to the 82nd Airborne as a platoon leader and served bravely in Vietnam from 1968-1969.
+He received many medals, including 3 Purple Hearts.
+He carried a heavy burden of protecting the new troops after an ambush that wounded 10 and two were KIA.
+He was honorably discharged December 1, 1969, two days before his 21st birthday.
 He struggled with knowing that he came home and many did not.

-He continued his education on the GI Bill at Texas A&M University and was featured in The Texas Aggie Magazine, February 1973 featuring veterans who return to college.
+He continued his education on the GI Bill at Texas A&M University and was featured in The Texas Aggie Magazine, February, 1973 honoring veterans who return to college.
 He is a proud graduate of the class of 1973.
-He also earned a master’s degree from Texas A&M, Texarkana 2005.
+He also earned a Masters Degree from Texas A&M, Texarkana 2005.

-Bobby spent 20 years teaching math and coaching all around Texas ending in Jefferson, Texas.
-His Head Coach and dear friend was Jerry Bennett, who died in May 2025.
+Bobby spent 20 years teaching math and coaching all around Texas, the longest in Jefferson, Texas.
+His Head Coach at Jefferson High School, and dear friend, was Jerry Bennett, who died in May 2025.
 I am sure they are having some robust football conversations!
 Never one to sit still, he also worked in the oilfield business, pipeline business and Cox Logistics.

-He loved playing golf at the Daingerfield Country Club, riding the back roads with great friends and helping anyone that needed something done and watching Texas A&M football.
+He loved playing golf at the Daingerfield Country Club, riding the back roads with great friends, watching Texas A&M football, and helping anyone that needed something done.
 Bobby was a kind soul who loved his family and was loved dearly in return.

 He was very involved with his church group and volunteered in many areas.
 He considered his Connect Group as a second family.
-He was the official planner for the Men’s Breakfast and Lunch group; he loved playing dominos and cards at class gatherings and preparing spreadsheets for every sporting event.
-He expected them to be filled out and turned in to him weekly.
+He was the official planner for the Men’s Breakfast and Lunch group and loved playing dominos and cards at class parties.
+He was known for making spreadsheets for every sporting event and he expected them to be filled out and turned in to him weekly.
 March Madness was his favorite!
-He loved playing dominos and cards at the class gatherings

-His family and friends are saddened by the loss of this quiet, steady as a rock, man, but we find great joy from John 14:2 In My Father’s house are many rooms; if that were not so, I would have told you, for I go to prepare a place for you.
+His family and friends are saddened by the sudden loss of this quiet, steady as a rock man, but we find great joy from John 14:2-In My Father’s house are many rooms; if that were not so, I would have told you, for I go to prepare a place for you.

 A Military Honor Committal graveside service will be held at the Dallas Fort Worth National Cemetery,